I found a very common and noticeable difference in the habits and daily routines of freelancers who are successful and those who aren’t

 “Researchers have settled on what they believe is the magic number for true expertise: Ten Thousand Hours” – Malcolm Gladwell

-1,000 days or 10,000 Hours is pretty much same and it means you need to work towards your business and freelancing lot more than starting the rat race to make more money.
+One thousand days or 10,000 Hours is pretty much the same.
+It means you need to work towards your business and freelancing a lot more than starting the rat race to make more money.

 The more you do something, the better you get.

-I see so many freelancers want to start earning from the day one.
-There is nothing wrong with it but if push hard at the start to make more money, you may end up in a highly competitive niche that doesn’t have the long-term prospects.
+I see so many freelancers want to start earning from day one.
+There is nothing wrong with it, but if you push hard at the start to make more money, you may end up in a highly competitive niche that doesn’t have long-term prospects.

-Experimentation and failure is a part of entrepreneurship but I see it is missing from freelancers and new bloggers.
+Experimentation and failure are a part of entrepreneurship, but I see it is missing from freelancers and new bloggers.